everstake/wallet-sdk/README.md

 ### Step.
 2: Import Wallet SDK

-After installing the app, you can import module of needed blockchain (Solana, Cosmos, Polygon are available) and use the SDK:
+After installing the app, you can import module of needed blockchain (Ethereum, Aptos, Solana, Cosmos, Polygon are available) and use the SDK:

 #### Import ES6